 Unable to carry out action.

 That's why PARSHIP - with the help of the PARSHIP test - only links you to people whose profiles are compatible with yours.
-Vitally, as a service that protects your anonymity online, we also put you in control as you get to know other members.
+Vitally, as a service that protects your personality online, we also put you in control as you get to know other members.

 We make as much effort as possible to ensure that the PARSHIP member database does not include individuals who will abuse the service.
 In PARSHIP's Terms & Conditions you will find a section (Members' Obligations) which outlines the levels of legality, decency and community respect that PARSHIP's members must observe.

 When using the site, members can only communicate through PARSHIP’s anonymous contact and messaging system.
-At all points, it is for YOU to choose whether you supply another member with further personal details (such as your name and email address).
+At all points, it is for YOU to choose whether you supply another member with further personal details (such as your email address).

 1. Don't give out personal contact details immediately.
 Remember you are the one in control.
 Don't put personal contact details in your profile or in the first messages you send to another member.

 2. You can contact/reply to other members via PARSHIP's secure, anonymous contact system.
 Take your time to learn more about each potential partner and to feel comfortable about communicating with him/her.
-It is for you to decide if and when you want to take things further - for instance by supplying your name, your personal email address or your mobile phone number.
+It is for you to decide if and when you want to take things further - for instance by supplying your personal email address or your mobile phone number.

 3. You may wish to set up an email account exclusively for activities connected to your search for a partner.
 Free, web-based email services like Hotmail are ideal for this - and you don't have to reveal your name in the email address.